rocari96/looking_experiment/README.md

 ## Chosing a dataset

-We run this experiment on multiple datasets, please select one dataset that is unlabeled and write your firstname on the corresponding row of the following spreadsheet to avoid duplicates. https://docs.google.com/spreadsheets/d/1QUayKcOI0bqS5Dc5P2gvrjBFxdZIqXJ4GrpVB_vPbHo/edit?usp=sharing
+We run this experiment on multiple datasets, please select one dataset that is unlabeled and please write your firstname on the corresponding row of the following spreadsheet. https://docs.google.com/spreadsheets/d/1QUayKcOI0bqS5Dc5P2gvrjBFxdZIqXJ4GrpVB_vPbHo/edit?usp=sharing

-You can use the **link** column to download the zip file that contains the dataset.
+You can use the **link** column to download the zip file that contains the dataset you will label.
 Then unzip it in the **looking_experiment** folder.

 The datasets are either images (full body, head or eye crops), keypoints (full body, body or head) or a combination of image and keypoints.

 ## Run the program

 To run the program, use
 ```
 python main.py